MathieuAndrade/Esp-flasher/README.md

 </div>
 </br>

 There are many methods to upload firmware to esp devices, but every developer has at least once encountered a frustrated user who tried to use their program and failed it.
 Why ?
-The response are very simple, because user has not installed all necessary libraries or he has not configured his IDE correctly.
+The response is very simple, because user has not installed all necessary libraries or he has installed bad version of libraries or he has not configured his IDE correctly.
 And for this user, the fault lies to the developer.

 This case is all the more present when the project is destined to be distributed in an open source way.